In this series I am going to take a look at the various tv shows, film series and pieces of literature that have inspired Doctor Who.

 “I think a number of things turned up in Doctor Who that have been pinched out of my stories.
 I know switched on one day and was horrified to see practically an entire episode of one mine stuck straight into Doctor Who.”

 I often wondered what it would have been like had Kneale actually written for Doctor Who.
-It would have been brilliant, but sadly he always disliked Doctor Who, but ironically many people have discovered Quatermass through Doctor Who.
-I myself am only 20 years old.
+It would have been brilliant, but sadly he always disliked Doctor Who.
+Ironically however many people have discovered Quatermass through Doctor Who.
+I myself am in my early 20’s.
 I was born decades after the original Quatermass serials finished and it was only through my love of the classic who that my parents introduced me to on video that I discovered Quatermass after reading all of these reviews that compared some of my fave stories to old Quatermass serials.

 Thus whilst Doctor Who obviously benefited from Quatermass that has been a constant well of ideas for it, Quatermass has at the same time benefited from Doctor Who that has helped to keep its legacy alive.